 Carbon Monoxide (CO) is referred to as the “silent killer” because it is a colorless and odorless gas.
-It currently holds the title for the leading cause of poisoning death and injury in the U.S. Each year, an estimated 500 people die and 40,000 are injured due to carbon monoxide poisoning.
+It currently holds the title for the leading cause of poisoning death and injury in the U.S..
+Each year, an estimated 500 people die and 40,000 are injured due to carbon monoxide poisoning.
 Exposure to carbon monoxide may result in serious side effects, some of these leading to serious injuries and even death.
-Often times, carbon monoxide poisoning can be attributed to negligence in the in a landlord/tenant relationship, product and appliance manufacturers, or an employer such as a builder.
+Often times, carbon monoxide poisoning can be attributed to negligence in a landlord/tenant relationship, product, and appliance manufacturers, or an employer such as a builder.

-Carbon monoxide produced whenever there is an incomplete combustion in fuel burning products like stove generators, cars starts in garages due to keyless ignitions, natural gas space heaters, propane stoves and lanterns in tents and RV trailers, poorly maintained boilers and heating systems, propane or gas refrigerators, and faulty gas appliances.
+Carbon monoxide produced whenever there is incomplete combustion in fuel-burning products like stove generators, gas-powered space heaters, poorly maintained boilers, heating systems and faulty appliances.
 The gas is produced during the combustion of fossil fuel and when there is poor ventilation and confined space, carbon monoxide deaths occur without much warning.
 Toxic levels of CO usually occur when carbon fueled equipment is operated indoors.

 Unfortunately, a great number of cases of carbon monoxide poisoning go undiagnosed.
 Additionally, doctors can struggle in diagnosing carbon monoxide poisoning.
 Sometimes they are trying to identify a cause of brain damage in patients who have not had some sort of traumatic event like a car accident or serious fall.
 The early symptoms of carbon monoxide poisoning mimic those of the flu, and exposure to the gas does not always cause people to pass out or go unconscious.
 People suffering from carbon monoxide poisoning may become confused, develop speech and eyesight problems, and become nauseated.
 Unfortunately, for some victims, their symptoms will not always resolve by removing the source of poisoning and they may be left with permanent neurological side effects.